Lysander/snippets/Mono/SoapXmlMessages/README.md

 Accessing the generated XML of SOAP requests and responses in .NET made "simple"
 ================================================================================

-(Or: a ballad of chasing lame SOAP XML access in three acts)
+(Or: a ballad of chasing lame SOAP XML access in four acts)
 ------------------------------------------------------------

 SOAP dropped its [acronym](http://en.wikipedia.org/wiki/SOAP#History) long time